shumkov/rediska/examples/retwitter/README.txt

 ReTwitter
-Twitter clone on Zend Framework and Rediska.
+Twitter clone based on Zend Framework and Rediska.